jaleezyy/covid-19-signal/README.md

 Related: because pipeline stages can fail, we run (and recommend running if using the snakemake command to run SIGNAL) `snakemake all` with the `-k` flag ("Go on with independent jobs if a job fails").

-Additionally, SIGNAL can prepare output for use with @jts' [ncov-tools](https://github.com/jts/ncov-tools) to generate phylogenies and alternative summaries.
+Additionally, SIGNAL can prepare output and execute @jts' [ncov-tools](https://github.com/jts/ncov-tools) to generate phylogenies and alternative summaries.

 `python signal.py --configfile config.yaml --cores 1 ncov_tools`